mmm111mmm/inacityinthefuture/01-bool-compare-if/05-booleans-numbers.md

 We can use `>`, `>=`, `<`, `<=` and `==` with floats too.

 But we cannot mix comparing ints and floats.
-(But we will learn how to later)
+(But we will learn how later)

 **code sample 1_5_4**
 ```java